xiaoylu/leetcode_category/Java/Readme.md

 // static nested class
 OuterClass.StaticNestedClass nestedObject = new OuterClass.StaticNestedClass();

-// a inner class is associated with the specific instance OuterClass outerObject = new OuterClass(); // you must instantiate the OuterClass first OuterClass.InnerClass innerObject = outerObject.new InnerClass();
+// an inner class must be associated with the specific instance OuterClass outerObject = new OuterClass(); // you must instantiate the OuterClass first OuterClass.InnerClass innerObject = outerObject.new InnerClass();
 ```